samayo/bulletproof/README.md

 #### NOTE:
  The `upload()` method accepts two arguments.
-First is the image, second (optional) is a new name for the image.
+First the Image, and second [optional], a new name for the image.
  If you provide a name, that name will be used for renaming, if not a unique name will be generated.
 ````php
 // Uploaded file will be renamed 'cheeez' plus the file mime type.